History of the Douglas family

 The history of the Douglas Scotti family in Italy is a captivating tale of resilience, legacy, and influence.
 Dating back to several centuries, this noble family has left an indelible mark on Italian history.

-Find out mire in the Italy section
+Find out more in the Italy section

-Recent research has revealed considerable Douglas involvement in the development of world trade in the sugar industry. but it is an area about which we wish to learn more.
+Cintinuing research is revealing considerable Douglas involvement in the development of world trade in the sugar industry. but it is an area about which we wish to learn more.
 Can you contribute? >>>.
 Douglas History in Tapestry

 The Great Scottish Tapestry tells the story of Scotland in 160 embroidered panels, each representing a different aspect.
 Whilst not focusing specifically on the Douglases, our selection shows how Scots have spread around the world and the impact that they have made.